DMB13/AI_MICROSCOPE-main/dmbaimicroscope/src/dmbaimicroscope/docs/FAQ.md

 - **Display**: 1024x768 minimum resolution

 ### Q: Does it work on Windows/Mac?
-**A:** Currently optimized for Ubuntu Linux.
-Windows and Mac support may be added in future versions.
+**A:** Currently optimized for Windows.
+Linux and Mac support may be added in future versions.

 ---